dabbu-knowledge-platform/dabbu-knowledge-platform.github.io/index.md

 - Abstract access to information/data stored with multiple providers (Hard drive, Google Drive, One Drive, Gmail).
 - Conversion of proprietory formats to open formats or markdown.
+- Syncing information/data from one provider to another.
 - Extraction of topics, people and places from knowledge stored with multiple providers.
 - Navigation by topic, person or place by treating them as folders.